Send me an email: awanou (at) uic (dot) edu

 Primary research interests: Numerical Analysis of Partial Differential Equations

 My current interests consist in extending in various directions work by others on finite elements and numerical methods for the Monge-Ampere equation.
 This approach yields surprising and unexpected results.
-In a series of papers, I recently explained why standard discretizations work for the Monge-Ampere equation, a decade old open problem.
+In a series of papers, I recently explained why standard discretizations work for the Monge-Ampere equation.
 Earlier in my carrier, I contributed, with D. Arnold and R. Winther, to the resolution of an open problem on finite element methods for symmetric tensors.
 I also obtained (with D. Arnold) other significant and dramatic results on the serendipity finite elements and new finite element differential forms.

 If you have any comments email awanou (at) uic (dot) edu